PratyushTripathy/global_flood_mapper/README.md

 # Global Flood Mapper (GFM) - Version 2
-This repository contains the source code and the link to the GFM portal as described in the article <em><strong>Global Flood Mapper v2: Flood Impact Assessment Using Sentinel-1 SAR on Google Earth Engine</strong></em>.
-This version is a direct successor to GFM - Version 1 described in the article <em><strong>"Global Flood Mapper: a novel Google Earth Engine application for rapid flood mapping using Sentinel‑1 SAR"</strong></em>.
+This repository contains the source code and the link to the GFM Version 2.
+This version is a direct successor to GFM Version 1 ([access old GitHub repository here](https://github.com/PratyushTripathy/global_flood_mapper/tree/gfm-v1)).

+You can read the details of the flood mapping method in the first article [here](https://link.springer.com/article/10.1007/s11069-022-05428-2).
+If you are interested in the details of the newly added impact assessment portal in GFM v2, please find the details in the second paper here [TBD].
 If you use this tool for flood mapping or use the source code to implement in some other work, please cite both versions as listed in the [suggested citation](#suggested-citation) section below.<br/>

 Please read the usage instructions here [[link]](/instructions).
-Details of the tool can be found in the journal article (read full text here [[link]](https://rdcu.be/cP7Od)).
-Few examples of flood events around the globe can be found here [[link]](/examples).<br/>
+Few examples of flood events around the globe can be found here [[link]](/examples).
+You can find all the source code of GFM on this repository, feel free to tweak it or repurpose it for your own work, make sure to cite us though :)<br/>

 The GIF below shows the GFM application: <br/>
 ![](/media/gfmPortalGif.gif)